-So how do we ensure that new donors feel welcome?
+So how do we keep our donors and make them feel appreciated?

 A few weeks ago, Russell, my husband, and I visited a new church.
 As we were leaving the church, a church member gave us with a loaf of homemade bread.

 What a nice welcome gift–nourishing, tasty, symbolic, thoughtful.
 It also served as an ice-breaker.
 Someone walked up to us and handed us the bread and struck up a conversation.
 This church did a great job of extending hospitality.
 We felt welcome.

 That’s what you want your donor to feel—like you’ve just handed them a loaf of warm, homemade bread and told them you are really glad they showed up on a cold, rainy Sunday morning.